100 Ways to Help Others Even If You’re Not Rich

 - Give directions to someone who is lost.

-- Return your own or other people’s grocery cart so the store staff won’t have to.
+- Return your or other people’s grocery cart so the store staff won’t have to.

 - Give away extra fruits and vegetables you harvested from your garden.